-Before you became known as a memoirist and novelist you worked as a
+Before you became known as a memoirist and novelist you worked as a full-time journalist?

 Yes, I went to the grammar school in Southall and then on to the dreaming spires of Harlow technical college.
 I started writing for pop music papers but, at the age of twenty-seven, I realized that I was bored with all that and went and studied politics and history at the London School of Economics.
 Then City Limits magazine took me on as editor, but after two weeks I had a nervous breakdown and quit.
 Over the following months I had this whole mental episode when I was very depressed, becoming suicidal for several months during the summer of 1987.
 I recovered and that was when, in March 1988, my mother killed herself.
 Afterwards, I got a job as a TV producer; later I went back to print journalism, working as a feature writer on the Sunday Correspondent.
 The job only lasted a year because the newspaper went out of business in 1990.

 Was this the point at which you began writing books?